store2be/backupii/v0/index.md

 title: Overview
 ---

-Backup v4.x Overview
+BackupII v0.x Overview
 ====================

-Project Status: Maintenance-Only
+Project Status: Forking in progress
 --------------------------------

-This project is not under active development, although we will continue to provide support for current users, and at least one more maintenance release: version 5.0.
-The version 5.0 release will include support for Ruby 2.4, and various other fixes.
-Future releases of Backup will only include bug fixes.
+This project was not under active development, so a fork was created.
+You are watching the documentation of the fork.

-If you use this project and would like to develop it further, please introduce yourself on the [maintainers wanted](https://github.com/backup/backup/issues/803) ticket.
+If you use this project and would like to develop it further, please introduce yourself on the [maintainers wanted](https://github.com/backupii/backupii/issues/1) ticket.

 Backup is a DSL
 ---------------